 Your safety is the most important factor after a bus accident, followed by protecting yourself legally.
 Here’s what you need to do after being injured in a bus accident.

 If you are seriously injured after the accident and need immediate medical attention, don’t hesitate to get it.
 Emergency injuries will just worsen with time.
 However, if you are well enough to stay at the scene, there are some things you can do to protect yourself on the insurance claim side.

 2. Contact Police.

-Any accident in Georgia with injuries and/or more than $500 in property damage should be reported to police.
-If the bus driver is too injured to call police, you can do it yourself.
+Any accident in Georgia with injuries and/or more than $500 in property damage should be reported to the police.
+If the bus driver is too injured to call the police, you can do it yourself.
 Officers will come to the scene and create a police report on the bus accident.
 This is an important step for your insurance claim and also serves as proof that the accident occurred.

 3. Gather Information

 The more information you can compile demonstrating the accident, the better it is for your claim.
-Use your phone to take pictures of the accident scene, the bus, your injuries, and all damages.
-If anyone is actually suspiciously, such as suspected drunk driving by the bus driver or other driver in the accident, try to get a video of their behavior.
+Use your phone to take pictures of the accident scene, the bus, your injuries, and all the damages.
+If anyone is actually suspiciously, such as suspected drunk driving by the bus driver or another driver in the accident, try to get a video of their behavior.

 You might also use your phone to jot down all the details you can remember before, during, and after the accident.
-When police arrive, tell them any details you can as well.
+When the police arrive, tell them any details you can as well.
 You may also speak with any witnesses to the accident.
 Your personal injury lawyer will likely reach out to them soon for a statement.